DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - How to Lie with Maps
   - Recognize and Reduce Data Bias
   - Recognize and Reduce Spatial Bias
-- Prep for Detect Lies quiz, to be taken during any 3-hour period by Mon 8 May 9pm on [Moodle](https://moodle.trincoll.edu).
+- Prep for Detect Lies quiz, to be taken during any 3-hour period by Mon 8 May 9pm on [Moodle](https://moodle.trincoll.edu). **NEW: This bonus quiz will replace your lowest 5-point score on any prior quiz or build.
+But you receive only ONE attempt.**

 ### Wed 3 May
 - Since the College decided that our last "Thursday" class meets on Wed 3 May, **make sure that you do not have any schedule conflicts**.